-If offering the URL for a University Web page, do not use "2" after www.
-(This represents a change in 2008 from our original Web server.)
+When offering the URL for a University Web page, do not use "2" after www or "s" before html.
+These are from outdated campus systems.

 Keep URLs simple.
-Site index pages do not require "index.shtml" in the address.
-For example: www.iwu.edu/math/ is preferred over www.iwu.edu/math/index.shtml
+Site index pages do not require "index.html" in the address.
+For example: www.iwu.edu/math/ is preferred over www.iwu.edu/math/index.html

 The home page of each site should list contact information for the responsible department, including a phone number and email address.

 Always include the area code with any phone number.
-(Don't assume local knowledge; Web visitors may live anywhere in the world.)
+Web visitors may come from anywhere in the world.